A Partridge Chantecler chicken pecks the grass near a beekeeper holding up a bee-covered frame; trees fill the background.

 We raise heritage chicken breeds that are docile, cold-hardy, and excellent foragers, plus a few designer chicken breeds chosen for colorful eggs from blue to deep chocolate brown.

-We often have hatching eggs, chicks, pullets, and adult birds from lines bred toward APA SOP per the American Poultry Association, and we work with experienced master breeders to improve type and temperament.
+We often have hatching eggs, chicks, pullets, and adult birds from lines bred toward the APA Standard of Perfection per the American Poultry Association ↗, and we work with experienced master breeders to improve type and temperament.

 Mini Nubian dairy goats combine nearly the milk volume of Nubian dairy goats with the rich, sweet milk traits of Nigerian Dwarf goats, in an ideal in-between size for practical home dairy use.